 Do you ever feel like you want to find a boxing punching bag and just start hitting away at it?
 We do too.
-But if purchasing a pair of men’s boxing shoes is an expensive task for most people, here’s a list of 15 practitioners of this sport who would have no problem doing this.
+But if purchasing a pair of men’s boxing shoes or a pair of elegant shorts is an expensive task for most people, here’s a list of 15 practitioners of this sport who would have no problem doing this.

 15. Anthony Mundine – $30 million